msoeken/reversible-sota/README.md

 We classify reversible synthesis algorithms using 4 levels of categorization:

-1. **Reversiblity of the input**: we distinguish between nonreversible and reversible functions.
+1. **Reversibility of the input**: we distinguish between nonreversible and reversible functions.
 Embedding is not part of this categorization and need to be applied as a preprocess if needed.
 Columns in the overview figure refer to this level.
 2. **Manipulation of the input**: if the synthesis algorithm modifies the input during execution or emphasizes on the underlying function of the input rather than its structure, we refer to the synthesis approaches as *functional synthesis*, otherwise as *structural synthesis*.
 Functional synthesis algorithms guarantee optimum lines during synthesis and may also allow optimum number of gates.
 Rows in the overview figure refer to this level.
 3. **Algorithm**: For each category several algorithms may be proposed which differ in their conceptual methodology.
 Items in boxes refer to this level.
 4. **Implementation**: Each algorithm can be implemented in several different ways using several different data structures for the input representation.
 This level is not visible in the overview figure but discussed in the following text.